Women in positions of power: Middle East

 The Middle East is home to some of the most female-oppressive countries, such as Saudi Arabia, where women are not allowed to vote.
 However, in some countries, especially more liberal ones such as the United Arab Emirates, many women are making progress toward greater power.
 There were Social and economic reforms beginning in the mid-nineteenth century that demanded that women play more of a role in the Middle East societies, at the beginning of these men were the ones who put these demands forward, but by the end of the nineteenth century, women were able to get more involved.
 The earliest organized women movements were developed in Turkey, Iran, and Egypt during the first ten years of the 20th century.

-During the Egyptian nationalist uprising against Britain, between 1919 and 1922 women of all classes joined together in street demonstrations, however, upper-class women still seemed to have the most power over the underclass by confronting the British soldiers and dressed crowds.
+During the Egyptian nationalist uprising against Britain, between 1919 and 1922 women of all classes joined in street demonstrations, however, upper-class women still seemed to have the most power over the underclass by confronting the British soldiers and dressed crowds.
 The Egyptian Feminist Union was created in 1924 because most male politicians would not be willing to campaign for women's demands and practical issues like improvements to accessing education, greater awareness of health issues that affect women, and minor legal changes including the minimum marriage age.
 Over 20 years the Union worked hard against the government and finally achieving these practical successes but only on limited bases.
 In the late 1940s new political changes shook Egypt with demanding the Britain drop from the Suez Canal zone and challenges the corrupt monarchy, Women were still active in politics but the union had gotten more demanding by this time.